NotNotRama/mozio-takehome/README.md

 ## Developer Notes
 This application was built with several key considerations in mind to ensure a seamless user experience and efficient data handling:

 **Accessibility**: Accessibility is a fundamental aspect of the application's design.
-We've utilized Chakra UI for our user interface, which comes with built-in accessibility features to ensure that the app is usable by a wide range of people, including those with disabilities.
+Chakra UI for our user interface, which comes with built-in accessibility features to ensure that the app is usable by a wide range of people, including those with disabilities.

-**Realistic Data Handling**: To simulate real API calls, we've implemented Next.js API endpoints with a small delay.
-This approach allows us to mimic the behavior of actual API requests while maintaining the efficiency of local development.
+**Realistic Data Handling**: To simulate real API calls, I've implemented Next.js API endpoints with a small delay.
+This approach allows for mimicking the behavior of actual API requests while maintaining the efficiency of local development.

-**Data Fetching and Caching**: For fetching and caching data, we've integrated React Query, which enhances data management by providing powerful tools for fetching, caching, synchronizing, and updating data from your server.
-This ensures that the application remains responsive and up-to-date with the latest data.
+**Data Fetching and Caching**: For fetching and caching data, React Query has been integrated, enhancing data management with powerful tools for fetching, caching, synchronizing, and updating data from the server.
+This ensures that the application remains up-to-date with the latest data.

 **Responsiveness**: The application is designed to be responsive, adapting to different screen sizes and devices.
 Whether you're using it on a desktop, tablet, or mobile device, you can expect a consistent and user-friendly experience.